 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to olaparib.
+Your doctor will order certain lab tests before and during your treatment to check your body's response to olaparib.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.